 Mr. Langer currently serves as Chair of the Janet D. Steiger Fellowship Project of the ABA Section of Antitrust Law.
 He previously served as the Section's Finance Officer, a member of the Council, Chair of the Consumer Protection Committee, Co-Chair of the Legislation Committee, Co-Chair of the Federal and State Legislative Policy Task Force, Vice-Chair of the Continuing Legal Education Committee and Chair of the State Antitrust Enforcement Committee.
 He has also contributed to numerous Section publications, including several editions of Antitrust Law Developments, every edition of State Antitrust Practice and Statutes and most recently, as a member of the Editorial Board of Consumer Protection Law Developments, editing significant portions of the over 200 page state law chapter of this comprehensive treatise on state, federal and international consumer protection law.

 From 1979 to 2013, Mr. Langer served as an Adjunct Professor at the University of Connecticut School of Business Administration, MBA Program, where he taught constitutional, antitrust and trade regulation law.
 In 2014, he began teaching state unfair trade practices law as an Adjunct Professor at the University of Connecticut School of Law.

 Mr. Langer is a member of both the Bureau of National Affairs Antitrust and Trade Regulation Report Advisory Board and the Board of Editors of the Matthew Bender Antitrust Report.
-He is the past Co-Chair of the Antitrust & Trade Regulation Committee of WESFACCA (formerly the Corporate Bar Association of Westchester and Fairfield).
+He is the past Co-Chair of the Antitrust & Trade Regulation Committee of WESFACCA (formerly the Corporate Bar Association of Westchester and Fairfield), and past Chair of the Antitrust Section of the Connecticut Bar Association.

 Mr. Langer lectures and writes regularly on antitrust, consumer protection, and health care topics.
 Mr. Langer is the co-author of a treatise, entitled Unfair Trade Practices, Business Torts and Antitrust, published yearly by Thomson Reuters as Volume 12 of its Connecticut Practice Series.
 He has also written several Op-ed articles on a variety of legal issues for publications such as The New York Times and The Hartford Courant and has been the subject of numerous interviews for publications such as FTC: WATCH, International Merger Law and the ABA's Antitrust magazine.